 If you suffer from migraine pain, you’re not alone and there are many underlying causes that can lead to recurring migraine pain.
-One common cause is an accumulation of toxins in our tissues that strain the liver and can cause too much inflammation in the body.
-Environmental toxins are everywhere these days, and factors like weak links in our genetics, mineral deficiencies, or a poor diet can make it harder for some people to excrete them as well as others.
+One common cause is an accumulation of toxicants in our tissues that strain the liver and can cause too much inflammation in the body.
+Environmental toxicants are everywhere these days, and factors like weak links in our genetics, mineral deficiencies, or a poor diet can make it harder for some people to excrete them as well as others.

-In addition to more well-known heavy metals like lead, mercury, and arsenic, I discussed several heavy metals that you may not have considered & their link to headaches with Wendy Myers, FDN-P, CN and CHHC on the Chronic Headache and Migraine Summit.
+In addition to more well-known heavy metals like lead, mercury, and arsenic, I discussed several heavy metals that you may not have considered and their link to headaches with Wendy Myers, FDN-P, CN and CHHC on the Chronic Headache and Migraine Summit.

 This heavy metal replaced lead from leaded gasoline and is 10x more toxic than mercury.
 Thallium toxicity presents vague symptoms like headaches that are hard to pin down.

 This heavy metal is present in second-hand smoke, air pollution, shellfish, tuna, and coffee.
 Cadmium can build up in your body if you have mineral deficiencies.
 That build up can result in overstimulated adrenals and damaged nerve cells, which are linked to headaches and migraines.